sbpark88/sbpark88.github.io/_posts/2023-07-18-throttle-and-debounce.md

 subtitle: Use 'throttle' and 'debounce' to improve performance.
 excerpt_image: NO_EXCERPT_IMAGE
 categories: [javascript, ux/ui]
-tags: [javascript, throttle, debounce, performance]
+tags: [javascript, throttle, debounce, useDebounce, useThrottle, useDebounceFn, useThrottleFn, performance]
 ---

 ### 1. Why are they necessary? 👩‍💻